abondar/django-copyist/docs/source/overview.rst

 Closer look at CopyRequest and CopyResult
 -----------------------------------------

-You probably noticed the :py:attr:`.CopyRequest` and :py:attr:`.CopyResult` classes that are used in the examples above.
+You probably noticed the :py:class:`~.CopyRequest` and :py:class:`~.CopyResult` classes that are used in the examples above.
 Let's take a closer look at them.

 .. code-block:: python